 Learn more: www.maroonhorizon.com

 Carrie Hawks was in residence from May 23 to June 19, 2019 in partnership with the Jerome Foundation.

 Self-injury, breasts and femininity, and animation techniques

-For the Camargo residency period, Carrie will focus on three areas of research: self-injury, breasts and femininity, and animation techniques.
-They will investigate self-injury and self-harm in religion, history, and current psychology.
-The research will also concentrate on recent studies of self-harm unrelated to religious affiliation, and the varied responses to these similar practices.
+For the Camargo residency period, Carrie focused on three areas of research: self-injury, breasts and femininity, and animation techniques.
+They investigated self-injury and self-harm in religion, history, and current psychology.
+The research also concentrated on recent studies of self-harm unrelated to religious affiliation, and the varied responses to these similar practices.
 Self-injury is often met with hostility in the American health industry, so they are curious to find the differences in Europe and what treatment methods are applied.
-They will investigate the relationship between femininity and breasts to explore gender non-conforming people, and histories of going outside of the gender binary in other cultures.
-They will also use the time to explore animation techniques and take in works at the Annecy International Animated Film Festival.
+They investigated the relationship between femininity and breasts to explore gender non-conforming people, and histories of going outside of the gender binary in other cultures.
+They also used the time to explore animation techniques and took in works at the Annecy International Animated Film Festival.